-David Stevenson - (Remuneration Committee Chair and Independent Non-executive Director)
+David Stevenson - (Senior Independent Director, Remuneration Committee Chair and Independent Non-executive Director)

-David Stevenson is a financial journalist and commentator for a number of leading publications including The Financial Times (the Adventurous Investor), Investment week (The contrarian), Money Week and the Investors Chronicle.
+David Stevenson is a financial journalist and commentator for a number of leading publications including The Financial Times (the Adventurous Investor), Citywire and MoneyWeek.
 He is also executive director of the world's leading alternative finance news and events service www.altfi.com, which focuses on covering major trends in marketplace lending, crowdfunding and working capital provision for small to medium sized enterprises.
 David is the author of a number of books on investment including the bestselling book on ETFs and their use within portfolios in Europe for the FT.
 Before founding AltFi David was a director at successful corporate communications business The Rocket Science Group and before that a senior producer in business and science in BBC TV.
 He is also Chair of Secured Income Investment Trust PLC and a non-executive director of Aurora Investment Trust PLC.